 - (i) The transactions of a business that have, at least in part, a financial character are identified and recorded. - (ii) The recording is done in a manner which identifies the different classes and types of transactions. - (iii) The resulting records are summarized in such a way that the owners or other interested parties in the business can see the overall effects of all the transactions.
-The statements prepared by the summarizing process are known as financial statements which will show the profit or loss made by the business over a period of time and the total capital employed in the business.
+The statements prepared by the summarizing process are known as financial statements which will show the profit or loss made by the business over a period of time and the position of its the assets and liability on a particular data.
 Such financial statements are used by management to make business decisions.